Alex Collins (American football): Professional career

+Pre-draft

-On January 10, 2016, Collins penned an open letter to Arkansas fans announcing his intention to forgo his senior season and enter the 2016 NFL Draft.
+On January 10, 2016, Collins penned an open letter to Arkansas fans announcing his intention to forgo his senior season and enter the 2016 NFL draft.
 He was projected to be third round pick and was ranked the third best running back by CBSSports.com prior to the combine.
 He attended the NFL Combine and completed nearly all of the required drills, but chose to not perform the short shuttle or three-cone drill due to a headache.
 His combine performance was described as underwhelming and mediocre.
-On March 16, 2016, Collins opted to participate at Arkansas' pro day, along with teammates Hunter Henry, Brandon Allen, Jonathan Williams, Denver Kirkland, Mitchell Loewen, Sebastian Tretola, and five others.
+On March 16, 2016, Collins opted to participate at Arkansas's pro day along with teammates Hunter Henry, Brandon Allen, Jonathan Williams, Denver Kirkland, Mitchell Loewen, Sebastian Tretola, and five others.
 He performed positional drills and added four inches to his vertical, finishing with a 32½.
 On April 12, 2016, it was reported that Collins had a pre-draft visit with representatives from the Miami Dolphins.
 At the conclusion of the pre-draft process, Collins was projected to be a third or fourth round pick by the majority of NFL draft experts and analysts.
 He was ranked the fifth best running back in the draft by Sports Illustrated and Pro Football Focus.
 Collins was also ranked the tenth best running back by NFLDraftScout.com.

-Seattle Seahawks
+Seattle Seahawks (first stint)

-The Seattle Seahawks selected Collins in the fifth round (171st overall) of the 2016 NFL Draft.
-He was the 13th running back selected in the 2016 NFL Draft and one of three running backs the Seattle Seahawks drafted in 2016, along with C. J. Prosise (third round, 90th overall) and Zac Brooks (seventh round, 247th overall).
-His former teammate and backup at Arkansas, Jonathan Williams was selected before him by the Buffalo Bills in the fifth round (156th overall).